Ray Schalk: Post-playing career

-After his retirement as an active player for the MLB, Schalk invested in a successful bowling alley located in Evergreen Park, Illinois.
+After his retirement as an active MLB player, Schalk invested in a successful bowling alley located in Evergreen Park, Illinois.
 He named the business "Schalk's Evergreen Towers".
 In 1948, Schalk, his wife Lavinia, and 34 others were taken down to the basement, locked inside various rooms, and held hostage inside the bowling alley by 6 armed robbers.
 After 2 hours of confinement and people passing out from lack of air inside the rooms, several pin-boys were able to knock a door down and free everyone.
 The robbers were never caught.

 In 1955, he was elected to the Baseball Hall of Fame by the Veterans Committee.

 He was invited to catch the first ball of the 1959 World Series–the White Sox' first appearance in the World Series in 40 years–thrown out by fellow Hall of Fame member and former White Sox pitcher Red Faber.

 A museum in Nokomis, Illinois, is dedicated to Schalk and two other Hall of Famers, Jim Bottomley and Red Ruffing.
 The Little League ball fields in Litchfield, Illinois, near his birthplace of Harvel, are named for him.
 He died of cancer on May 19, 1970, at the age of 78, and is buried in Evergreen Cemetery in Evergreen Park, Illinois.